kube-HPC/katacoda/stand-alone/step6.md

-- now get res using jobid we getting from the previous stage `curl http://master/hkube/api-server/api/v1/exec/results/{jobid}`{{execute}}
+- now lets get the results for doing it we need the jobid that recived from the previous stage `curl http://master/hkube/api-server/api/v1/exec/results/{jobid}`{{execute}}